cghr-toronto/msa-2024-internship/tutorial/README.md

 Now that you have created a development environment like a pro and installed the required software, we can start the fun stuff!

-The [pandas](https://pandas.pydata.org/) package allows you to read, write, visualize, and manipulate non-spatial data, while the [geopandas](https://geopandas.org/en) package.
+The [pandas](https://pandas.pydata.org/) package allows you to read, write, visualize, and manipulate non-spatial data, while the [geopandas](https://geopandas.org/en) package extends these functions over to spatial data.

 ### Step 4.1: Loading Python Packages